peterjcole/discord-simple-duckhunt/README.md

 # Discord simple duckhunt (WIP)

 A simple implementation of a fun duck hunt bot for Discord.
-Not yet functional.
 Uses [discord.js](https://github.com/discordjs/discord.js).

-Intended to be self-hosted rather than set up as a public discord bot.
+Inspired by similar IRC bots.

+Must be self-hosted, requires Discord bot token and a Firebase Cloud Firestore.

-Supports multiple servers.
+Supports adding to multiple servers.

-Stats & leaderboard coming soon

 Required env vars:

 `DISCORD_BOT_TOKEN`: Get this by creating a discord app and adding a bot user.

 `FIREBASE_SERVICE_ACCOUNT_KEY`: Base64 encoded version of firebase serviceAccountKey.json (with cloud firestore enabled)